centrifugal/centrifugo/docs/content/server/protocol.md

 !!! note
     SockJS works almost the same way as JSON websocket described here but has its own extra framing on top of Centrifuge protocol messages.
 SockJS can only work with JSON - it's not possible to transfer binary data over it.
 SockJS is only needed as fallback to Websocket in web browsers.

-!!! note
-    GRPC support is an experimental at moment.
-GRPC works similar to what described here but it has its own transport details - Centrifuge library can not control how data travel over network and just uses GRPC generated API to pass messages between server and client over bidirectional streaming.

 ### Top level framing